ondat/documentation/docs/operations/backups-and-restores-with-Ondat-snapshots-and-CloudCasa.md

 ### Step 2 - Setting up a CloudCasa Account & Deploying the CloudCasa Agent

-1. Navigate to [cloudcasa.io/signup](cloudcasa.io/signup) to sign up for a free account by providing the login details.
+1. Navigate to [CloudCasa's Get Started](https://cloudcasa.io/kubernetes-backup/) page to sign up for a free account by providing the login details.
 Then sign in to your account after verifying the registered email address, which will take you to the CloudCasa dashboard.